 Authenticating a user is often referred to as Single Sign On (SSO), when the person points to a URL in their web browser and automatically connects to the library or archive service without having to enter a user name or password.
 There are three key benefits:

-- It simplifies using the system administration for everyone: end users who don’t have to remember passwords and login credentials, staff who are responsible for controlling access, setting up users, setting up logins.
+- It simplifies using the system administration for everyone: patrons who don’t have to remember passwords and login credentials, staff who are responsible for controlling access, setting up users, setting up logins.
 Instead users are automatically logged in and are known to the application immediately.